LiddleDev/LiddleForum/README.md

         ]
     ],
     ```

+8. In your database, add your personal user as an admin by adding yourself to the `liddleforum_admins` table.

+9. Navigate to the admin panel at `domain.com/forums/admin` and add your categories.
+First add base categories - these cannot have threads and can only contain subcategories.
+Then add subcategories to these base categories to show on your home page.
+Alternatively, you can run the command `php artisan db:seed --class=LiddleForumExampleSeeder` to add some example categories for you.

 The forum should now be viewable by going to *domain.com/forums* - however you can change the routes in the config if you wish